- Beneficios para empleados

 Workers' Compensation Insurance

-Workers’ compensation insurance provides financial support to people unable to work due to a workplace injury or illness.
-If an employee experiences an injury or illness due to their regular on-the-job duties, states mandate that employer-sponsored benefits include covering medical bills and a limited amount of income for the employee during the recovery period.
-While there are limitations, waiting periods, and varying amounts and types of coverage based for employers in different states, most U.S. states agree that employers should protect the health and well-being of their employees while on the job.
+Workers' compensation insurance can provide financial support to employees who experience a work-related injury or illness.
+If an employee experiences an injury or illness due to their regular on-the-job duties, most states mandate that an employer-sponsored insurance plan includes medical bill coverage and a limited amount of income for the employee during the recovery period.
+While there are limitations, waiting periods, and varying amounts and types of coverage, most U.S. states agree that employers should protect the health and wellbeing of their employees while on the job.

-Employers looking to obtain workers’ compensation insurance can typically meet the state requirements in one of two ways:
+Employers looking to obtain workers' compensation insurance can typically meet the state requirements in one of three ways:

 - Self-insurance: The employer opts to pay directly for any medical bills and ongoing income for any employees who incur extended injuries or illnesses on the job, and the employer can demonstrate the financial resources to do so if a workplace injury or illness occurs.